Data & Privacy Protection

 If we would like to have access to the data for training purposes, we may only do so if a healthcare organization has explicitly given consent.
 If a healthcare organization has consented, we jointly decide who has access to the data and for how long the data can be retained.

-2. The data of each healthcare organization is saved separately
+2. The data of each healthcare organization is saved physically separated

 We save the data of each healthcare organization in a different database.
+This ensures that the data is physically separated.
 When the retention period expires, we dispose of the entire database.

 3. All agreements between us and a healthcare organization are documented in a processing agreement